 The symptoms of a ischemic stroke depend on the part of the brain affected.
 Common symptoms are a sudden, one-sided muscle weakness of the arm, leg and face, imbalance, slurred speech or difficulty speaking.
 Some people may have seizures, become drowsy or lose consciousness.

-Diagnosis is based on the symptoms, physical examination, and a computer tomography (CT) scan or magnetic resonance imaging (MRI) of the brain.
+Diagnosis is based on the symptoms, physical examination, and a computed tomography (CT) scan or magnetic resonance imaging (MRI) of the brain.

 Ischemic stroke is an emergency which is managed in hospital.
 Emergency treatment is given to thin the blood and break up blood clots.
 Complications, such as seizures, may also need urgent treatment.
 Long-term treatment involves taking medications to thin the blood, good management of other medical conditions (such as diabetes and high blood pressure), and rehabilitation.
 Rehabilitation is important to help improve strength and help people learn to manage with any disabilities after their stroke.

 Good management of high blood pressure and cholesterol levels may help to prevent ischemic stroke, as may physical exercise and maintaining a healthy weight.
 Quitting smoking can also help prevent ischemic stroke.